DanRektLOL/VCS-Redone/README.md

 / Windows on buildings might look a bit odd, but just live with it, I think I could fix it, if anyone has a problem with them, open an issue, and I'll see what I can do.

 # I CLAIM NO CREDIT FOR ANY OF THIS.
+Tutorial is only really for Windows 10 and 11.
+Compatibility with other OSes unknown.